sheilbronn/rtl2mqtt/README.md

 # rtl2mqtt

-This script enhances the data from an SDR stick and its receiving software [rtl_433](https://github.com/merbanan/rtl_433) to well defined MQTT messages.
+This script enhances and filters the data received by an SDR stick and processed by [rtl_433](https://github.com/merbanan/rtl_433) to well defined MQTT messages.
-It also cleans the data, reduces mostly unnecessary fields and messages duplicates, while providing additional additional information as well as *Home Assistant MQTT autodiscovery* announcements!
-It is intended to run as a daemon, starting automatically after a device boot, or on the command line.
+It cleans the data, reduces most unnecessary fields and messages duplicates.
+It provides additional additional information as well as *Home Assistant MQTT autodiscovery* announcements.
+Data from weathers sensors can be uploaded to a personal Weather Underground account. rtl2mqtt is intended to run as a daemon, starting automatically after a device boot, or on the command line.
-Several logging facilities ease the debugging of your local 433/866 MHz RF radio environment.
+Additonally, some logging facilities ease the debugging of your local 433/866 MHz RF radio environment.

 The following sample MQTT output is from a typical suburb neighbourhood with different weather stations (inside and outside), movement sensors, smoke sensors, blind switches etc...